What Guest Blogging and Blogger Outreach Are Actually About

 I’m no expert when it comes to most disciplines so I’m humble enough to ask without wanting something else than the reply.

-Engagement without neediness is a good start.
+Genuine engagement without neediness is a good start.
 One day you can contact such a person again and remind her or him that you mailed already.

-I’ve published a post that shows you a real life example of blogging outreach and template you can use with small changes of course depending on who you write to.
+I’ve published a post that shows you a real life example of successful blogging outreach and template you can use with small changes of course depending on who you write to.

 Nobody can write a personal mail to hundreds of blogger in a short period of time without messing it up.